danielwanja/bulk_data_source_flex/README.markdown

-# WARNING: Still under heavy maintenance ;) In fact I just started today!
+# WARNING: Still under heavy maintenance ;) In fact I just started yesterday!
+So don't believe yet everything your read in this readme.

 # BulkDataSource - An ActionScript Framework to integrate with Ruby on Rails